Current density induced by a cosmic string in de Sitter spacetime in the presence of two flat boundaries: VEV of the Current Density

-In Fig. \ref{fig1} is exhibited the behavior of the azimuthal current density induced by a single plate at $a_j=0$, as function of the the proper distances from the string, $r_p$, (left panel) and the plate, $z_p$, (right panel), in unities of the dS spacetime curvature, $a$.
-By considering Dirichlet and Neumann boundary conditions with different values of the parameter associated with the deficit angle, $q$.
-From the left panel we can see that the VEV of the azimuthal current density is is finite on the string and rapidly tends to zero as $r_p$ increases.
-From the right panel, we observe that the VEV is finite on the plate location and rapidly goes to zero as $z_p$ goes large, in accordance to our asymptotic analysis.
+In Fig. \ref{fig1} is exhibited the behavior of the azimuthal current density induced by a single plate at $a_j=0$, as function of the the proper distances from the string, $r_p$, (top panel) and the plate, $z_p$, (bottom panel), in unities of the dS spacetime curvature, $a$.
+We consider Dirichlet and Neumann boundary conditions for various values of the parameter $q$, which is associated with the deficit angle.
+From the top panel we can see that the VEV of the azimuthal current density is is finite on the string and rapidly tends to zero as $r_p$ increases.
+From the bottom panel, we observe that the VEV is finite on the plate location and rapidly goes to zero as $z_p$ goes large, in accordance to our asymptotic analysis.
 Moreover, note that in both plots the intensities increase with $q$ and are higher for Dirichlet BC, compared with Neumann BC, near the string or the plate.

-\subsection{Azimuthal current in the region between the plates}
+\subsection{Azimuthal Current in the Region between the Plates}

 Let us analyze now the contribution induced in the region between the plates, $a_1<z<a_2$.
 To this end, we take \eqref{WF10} into \eqref{CD}, obtaining the expression:

 The next step is to integrate over $v$ by using \eqref{IntegralV}: